 What is Progesterone?

-Progesterone is only administered after ovulation has occurred (i.e., 4 days after an LH surge or HCG injection, two days after insemination is completed, or the evening following IVF egg retrieval.)
+Progesterone is a hormone that is only administered after ovulation has occurred (i.e., 4 days after an LH surge or HCG injection, two days after insemination is completed, or the evening following IVF egg retrieval).

 How does Progesterone work?

 Progesterone changes the lining of the uterus to make it more receptive for implantation and it is responsible for slightly raising the body temperature during the second half of a women’s menstrual cycle.